Romelu Lukaku: Personal life

 Lukaku was born in Antwerp, Belgium to Congolese parents.
 His father, Roger Lukaku, played professional football and was capped at international level by Zaire.
 He has a younger brother named Jordan, who has progressed through the youth academy at Anderlecht.
 His cousin Boli Bolingoli-Mbombo plays as a left-sided winger or defender for Standard Liège.

-Lukaku was the subject of a television documentary series called De School Van Lukaku (Lukaku's School) shown on the Dutch-language Eén network.
+Lukaku was the subject of a television documentary series called De School Van Lukaku (lit.
+'The School of Lukaku') shown on the Dutch-language Eén network.
 The reality show followed the teenage Lukaku and his classmates during the course of a year at the Saint-Guidon Institute, a school in Brussels, where the footballer was based while with the Anderlecht youth team.
 In 2009, the series followed the school as it made a field trip to London, visiting Stamford Bridge.
 Lukaku said at the time: "What a stadium.
 If one day in my life I will cry, it will be the day I play here.
 I love Chelsea."
-In addition to his native French and Dutch, Lukaku can speak fluent English, Portuguese, Italian, Spanish and a Congolese Swahili dialect, and can also understand German.
 Lukaku has stated his biggest idol was Didier Drogba.

 Lukaku is a practising Catholic, praying frequently before and after matches.
 He made the pilgrimage to Lourdes in 2014.
 He is a teetotaller.

+Lukaku is a polyglot and is able to speak eight languages: Dutch, English, German, French, Spanish, Portuguese, Italian and Lingala.

 Media and endorsements

 Lukaku was the first Premier League player to join Jay-Z's management agency Roc Nation Sports.
-In 2018, he signed a record sponsorship deal with German sportswear company Puma, the company's largest endorsement deal ever.
-Lukaku is also known by his nickname, "Lakaka", given to him by fans.
-This nickname is often used sardonically to mock Lukaku's poor performances and gained popularity after his appearances in the 2022 World Cup and the 2023 Champions League Final.
+In June 2018, he signed a record sponsorship deal with German sportswear company Puma, the company's largest endorsement deal ever.
+Lukaku is also known by his nickname, "Lakaka", partially derived from the Spanish term for "poo", given to him by fans.
+This nickname is often used sardonically to mock Lukaku's poor performances and gained popularity after his appearances in the 2022 World Cup and the 2023 Champions League final.